SammedMandape/glimpse_snakemake_hg38/README.md

 ## Overview

+Most of this if from old glimpse pipelien that exists here:https://github.com/odelaneau/GLIMPSE.
+The current script was modified for hg38 and to include respective reference panel.

 This workflow provides an end-to-end example of an imputation with GLIMPSE.
 The only dependency required is snakemake itself (`conda create -c conda-forge -c bioconda -n snakemake snakemake`).
 All other tools (bwa, gatk, rasusa, samtools, bcftools, and GLIMPSE) are integrated into the workflow using conda and singularity.
 The workflow performs the following:

 1. Downloads the human reference genome (GRCh37).